 What is Vine?

-Vine is a new mobile service recently launched by Twitter that allows users to capture and share short looping videos.
-The videos can’t last more than six seconds in the same vein that a tweet must not run for more than 140 characters.
+Vine is a mobile service recently launched by Twitter that allows users to capture and share short looping videos.
+The videos are short, in the same vein that a tweet must not run for more than 140 characters.

-Vine is currently available on the iPhone and iPod touch and can be can be downloaded for free from the App Store.
+Vine can be downloaded for free from the App Store.

 Why don’t your Instagram photos show up on my feed?